 The Gradual Process Of Addiction Recovery

 An important part of taking part in a sober living program is understanding the long-term effort required.
-Members need to commit to avoiding triggers and situations that can lead to relapses, be able to ask for and accept help when they need it, and take advantage of the resources on hand.
+Members need to commit to avoiding triggers and situations that can lead to relapses, be able to ask for and accept help when they need it and take advantage of the resources on hand.
 Sober living programs can be the boost you need to keep your recovery consistent, but it takes time and your willing participation.

 Don’t Go It Alone

 For a lot of people, making the transition from a communal rehab center to the world outside can be jarring.
 If you live or spend time alone, the pressure of cravings and triggers around you can heighten the risk of a relapse.
-Sober living programs ensure that you are not alone, that others are keeping you accountable and providing positive influences instead.
+Sober living programs ensure that you are not alone and that others are keeping you accountable and providing positive influences instead.
 The other members and experienced sponsors are there to help.